EternalllZM/rtd-codz/docs/source/rules.rst

 - **No community or clan recruitments.**

-Though you may not specifically link to an external community, we do not allow recruiting to other communities or clans.
+We do not allow recruiting to other communities or clans.
 A clan system is not in Zombies natively, it does not belong here.

 - **No external Discord invites.**

 You are not allowed to post any Discord invites that are not related to our server.
-You should never have a reason to post any Discord invites as our LFG system performs this for you.
+You should never have a reason to post any Discord invites as our LFG system does this for you.

 - **DM Modmail about advertising.**